libbitcoin/libbitcoin-system/doc/sphinx/introduction.rst

   public and private keys.
 * :ref:`initchain.cpp <examples_initchain>`, initialize :class:`leveldb_blockchain` by creating a
   blank new database and adding the genesis block at depth 0.
+* :ref:`display-last.cpp <examples_display-last>` fetches and displays the last
+  block in a blockchain database.
 * :ref:`fullnode.cpp <examples_fullnode>` is a full node Bitcoin implementation.
 Blocks and unconfirmed transactions are validated.